Elaheh-gorji/menuProject/README.md

 This is our first project.

 Wednesday - Aug 31

 - JavaScript
+  .Increment and Decrement a number
+  .finding remainder
-  Increment and Decrement a number finding remainder concatenating string with plus operator find the first character in a string
+  .concatenating string with plus operator
+  .find the first character in a string
+ - Git
+  .git status
+  .git diff
+  .git add
+  .git commit
+  .git push

 Monday - Sep 5

 - revise what we have done so far
 - data types
 - Arrays